Screening a Third-Party Employee

 Why Screening a Third-Party Employee Is Necessary

-Workers affiliated with a staffing agency are typically subject to background screenings directly through the agency, which ideally positions their staffers as cleared and legit employees for whichever company needs their assistance.
+Workers affiliated with a staffing agency are typically subject to background screenings and identity verification directly through the agency, which ideally positions their staffers as cleared and legit employees for whichever company needs their assistance.
 However, there are other groups of outsourced workers who often go without screenings, such as interns, volunteers, unpaid workers, and vendor representatives.

 Every person who steps foot in your place of business to carry out a job – whether it’s for your company specifically, or to aid your company (say, a copy machine repairperson) – should be screened.
 Do you trust your vendors to screen all of their employees so that anyone who comes to your place of business from another company will be on the up and up?
 Chances are, you don’t have time to conduct such screenings yourself.
 At certain points it’s necessary to trust the other businesses you’re affiliated with, and at other times it’s critical to take matters into your own hands and conduct your own third-party employee screenings with the assistance of a private investigator.